Return

 mem-care-blog-image-2

-Seasons responded to this reality by developing a person-centred Memory Care program for seniors living with dementia and Alzheimer’s disease.
-Our Memory Care areas incorporate bright, open spaces that feel like home and are comfortable for visitors.
+Our Memory Care areas incorporate bright, open spaces that feel like home and are comfortable for residents and visitors alike.
 In our newer residences, we include private outdoor spaces to promote freedom of movement and to ensure nature is close by.

 Furthermore, we provide engaging tools that encourage conversation for families and staff to connect with residents.
-This so-called enabling of the environment is one branch of our Embrace Today philosophy that promotes wellness and positive interactions for our residents living with dementia and Alzheimer’s.
+This so-called enabling of the environment is one branch of our Embrace Today® philosophy that promotes wellness and positive interactions for our residents living with dementia and Alzheimer’s.

-Stephanie Sanborn, Director of Innovation and Education, was instrumental in building the Seasons Memory Care program.
+Stephanie Sanborn, Senior Director of Innovation and Education, was instrumental in building the Seasons Memory Care program.
 “We understand the importance of hiring for the heart to build authentic relationships with our residents and their families,” says Stephanie.
 “We believe that positive relationships among all care partners elevates person-centred care and makes it more meaningful.”

 The Seasons Memory Care philosophy is based on authentic relationships.